Davis-L-Brown/PersonalPractice/README.md

-# WebDev
+# Personal Practice
-Repository containing multiple different web dev projects.
+Repository containing multiple different web dev projects, online course notes/projects, and other personal projects.
 Used for learning and experimentation.